Pardon Testcases

 )

-Pardon’s test engine is built to flow data as naturally as possible: Tests accept a single argument, the “environment”, which is used/modified by executing sequences of requests.
+Pardon’s test engine is built to flow data as naturally as possible: Tests accept a single argument, the “environment”, which is used/modified by executing flows of requests.

 The syntax for unit and flow files is basically the same as the collection endpoint and mixin https files, but initial yaml schema and the overall semantics are different.

-Unlike an endpoint or mixin, the requests and responses here are not “alternatives for making a single request”, but rather a list of requests to make (with control flow and retry limits included).
+Unlike an endpoint or mixin, the requests and responses here are not alternatives for making a single request, but rather a list of requests (and immediately following response templates) which can control flow.

 So this flow specifies the following steps.